gustaborges/FolderUp-Lib/README.md

 <b>\YEAR\ARTIST\ALBUM\ Files here</b>

-Or you may want....
+Or you might want....

 <b>\GENRE\ALBUM\ Files here</b>

-Or simply..
+Or...

 <b>\ARTIST\ALBUM\ Files Here</b>

-Or..
+Or simply..

 <b>\ALBUM\ Files Here</b>

-The bottom line is: whatever is the organization sequence, Folderizer will make it for you.
+<strong>The bottom line is: whatever is the organization sequence, Folderizer will make it for you.</strong>

 Later on, it is intended to be built a WPF desktop application that will consume this library and provide a graphic user interface.